xuanchien/privacy_setting/README.md

 Notice that the object returned from this method has to be the model that already includes `UserPermission` module

 ##### Object Id
 In order to identify each object, we use the `id` property on that object to store in setting table.
-If you want to identify through other property, you can override the `privacy_object_id` method
+If you want to identify using other property, you can override the `privacy_object_id` method

 	def privacy_object_id
 		//return an id that uniquely identified this object